 Multi-purpose brown butter sage sauce you can use for gnocchi, ravioli, chicken, pork tenderloin, pasta, roasted butternut squash, steak, salmon and so much more!

 Read on for relevant information and step-by-step pictures (2 mins)

 Sage Brown Butter Sauce Recipe for (Almost) Everything

 Brown butter is a classic melted butter sauce frequently called by its French name, beurre noisette, which translates to hazel butter.
 The name comes from the nutty fragrance released by the butter as it begins to turn brown.
 During this process its flavor deepens and whenever a fresh herb such as sage is added it infuses the sauce with its own warm aromatic compounds.

 This is an easy recipe to master.
-Because it is both so simple and fast to prepare we often make it to add richness and comforting flavor to gnocchi, ravioli, roasted vegetables, baked fish, or lean pork such as tenderloin.
+Because it is both so simple and fast to prepare we often make it to add richness and comforting flavor to potato gnocchi, mushroom or butternut squash ravioli, roasted vegetables, baked fish, or lean pork such as tenderloin.

 We also like to stir this brown butter into boiled rice, along with the crispy sage leaves, to create an elegant side dish.
 And freshly baked bread rolls brushed with it or dipped in it are a real treat.

 Notes on the Ingredients for Browned Sage Butter Sauce